The Meaning of Zhen Jiu ( 针灸)

 Just like with acupuncture, moxibustion focuses on correcting the underlying imbalance in the body.

 Because it is warming, generally moxibustion is used when there is cold in the body.
-Moxibustion can help to warm the body and add qi as well.
-The warmth also helps to increase circulation.
+Moxibustion can help to warm the body and boost the body’s qi.
+The soothing heat also helps to increase circulation.

 Boosting the Qi

 There is a tradition that one can use moxibustion on the acupuncture point Stomach 36 for 100 consecutive days in order to boost the body’s qi.
-I think this therapy is particularly effective for those with poor digestion or asthma due to low energy.
+This therapy is particularly effective for those with poor digestion or asthma due to low energy.